sutd50043/cohortclass/cc2.md

 By this end of this cohort class you should be able to

 1. Convert an ER model into a relational model
-1. Use relatoin algebrac to query a relational model
+1. Use relational algebra to query a relational model